divvungiellatekno/course-HU-2018-2021/2019_Creutz/CreutzV2020.md

 * another formalism to describe phonology
 * main difference to TwolC: rules are ordered and applied in sequence

-Both TwolC and Xfst rewrite rules are supported by the Giella infrastructure, compilation support is dependent on the compiler tool used: Foma does not support Twolc, everything else is supported by all tools.
+Both TwolC and Xfst rewrite rules are supported by the GiellaLT infrastructure, compilation support is dependent on the compiler tool used: Foma does not support Twolc, everything else is supported by all tools.

+## Xeroxs-style pmatch scripts

+Hfst only, this formalism is an extension of the xfst rewrite rules, and are a reimplementation of work by Xerox around 10 years ago.
+It allowes for more complex text processing, and with a few modifications we have turned the formalism into a tokeniser-and-morphological-analyser that will also output ambiguous tokens.
+Such ambiguity can then be resolved using Constraint Grammar, followed by a simple reformatter that rewrites tokens that are split in two.

+Using this setup it is possible to get the tokenisation almost perfect.
+In practice we still have some work to do, but we are already well above the alternative methods.
+This is for North Sámi only so far, but both the formalism and the infrastructure is of course language independent.

+The pmatch scripts are key to a new part of our infrastructure: rule-based grammar checking.
+The 1.0 release was done in the beginning of this month.

 ## Constraint grammar